 Franco was recognized for his exceptional conditioning and symmetry and conquered many bodybuilding titles throughout the ’70s and early ’80s.

 He was also a competitive strongman and took fifth place at the 1977 Worlds Strongest Man.
-And, he set many powerlifting records, including a 525lb bench press, 655lb squat, and 750lb deadlift.
+He set many powerlifting records, including a 525lb bench press, 655lb squat, and 750lb deadlift.

-On top of his successful bodybuilding career, the Italian strongman also authored numerous books on bodybuilding and nutrition, stared in several Hollywood films and became a licensed chiropractor.
+On top of his successful bodybuilding career, the Italian strongman also authored numerous books on bodybuilding and nutrition, starred in several Hollywood films, and became a licensed chiropractor.

 Franco was approximately 5’5″ tall and would compete on stage at around 185lbs.